pegasystems/pega-helm-charts/docs/Deploying-Pega-on-AKS.md

 ### Create an AKS cluster

-Create an AKS cluster in your Azure account for your deployment.
-The deployment will place configuration files into your cluster during the deployment steps in the section [Deploy Pega Platform using the command line](#deploy-pega-platform-using-the-command-line).
+In order to deploy Pega using a AKS cluster, you must create the cluster in an existing  project in your Microsfot Azure account.
+The deployment will place the required configuration files into this cluster during the deployment steps in the section [Deploy Pega Platform using the command line](#deploy-pega-platform-using-the-command-line).
 For now, you will create a simple cluster with two VMs with sufficient memory and CPU resources to support a deployment of Pega Platform that can perform under high workloads.

+To create your AKS cluster:

 1. In a browser, login to Microsoft Azure Portal (<https://portal.azure.com/>) with your credentials.

-2. Search for **kubernetes services** and select it in the dropdown list.
+2. Search for **Kubernetes services** and select it in the dropdown list.

 ![](media/aeba40691a7035ab1e87c8426764c488.png)